applivery/applivery-android-sdk/README.md

 *applivery_send*<br />
 *applivery_send_pressed*

-## Sample
+### Sample App

-As an example of integration you can have a look at: [our sample app](https://github.com/applivery/applivery-android-sample-app)
+As a sample integration you can take a look at: [our sample app](https://github.com/applivery/applivery-android-sdk/tree/master/sample)

 # Acknowledgements